mboot-github/WhoisDomain/README.md

   * run tests and add new TODO
   * moving all TLD_RE activities to tldInfo.py, and all exported helper funcs to helpers.py
   * thinking about adding more complicated nested regex extractors to target contact info
+  * start with dependency inject: parser is passed as arg